 Here’s your chance to be a part of a long-time Elko tradition… the Elko County Fair Parade, organized by the Elko Host Lion's Club.
 The parade steps off at 11:00 AM and winds its way through downtown Elko.
 If your group or business wants to build a float, enter a performance group, or just wave and throw candy to the kids – we’d love to have you!

 Get your product or service in front of thousands of enthusiastic Fairgoers by exhibiting at the Elko County Fair.
 The Fair draws largely from Elko County, with an attractive demographic that's demonstrably ready to spend money at the Fair.

-Click Here to download a vendor application and manual for the Fair, containing regulations for exhibiting with us.
+Click FAIR VENDOR CONTRACT to download a vendor application and manual for the Fair, containing regulations for exhibiting with us.

 From Nevada’s most accomplished horsemen to Elko’s youngest buckaroos - if you and your horse can get it done then show him at the Elko County Fair!
 Elko County Fair's horse show is really four horse shows in one:

 Entry requirements and deadlines in these shows are specific to each show, and are outlined in detail in the Fair's annual Stockhorse Book.
-You can pick one up at the Fair office, or download the 2017 stockhorse book coming soon.
+You can pick one up at the Fair office, or download the 2019 Stockhorse Entry Form by clicking here.

 Think you’ve got the fastest pony in the West?
 Have we got the race meet for you!
-The Elko County Fair features six full days of Thoroughbred and Quarter Horse racing, including two of the West’s most prestigious small-track stakes races, the 68th annual Intermountain Quarter Horse Futurity, and the 36th annual Elko County Quarter Horse Derby.
+The Elko County Fair features six full days of Thoroughbred and Quarter Horse racing, including two of the West’s most prestigious small-track stakes races, the 70th Annual Intermountain Quarter Horse Futurity, and the 38th annual Elko County Quarter Horse Derby.
 In all, the Fair offers more than $200,000 in purse money for race competitors, with each purse at a minimum of $3000/race.